league-of-legends-devs/league-tooltips/README.md

 - [ ] Custom tooltip.html in middleware config
 - [ ] Start the queries before the mouseover event triggers and cache the results
 - [ ] Export the client files in a `league-tooltips-client` module with the Universal Module Definition
+- [ ] Cancel the client requests if the user no longer hovers the tooltip element (RxJS style ?)

 ## License